Sculpins: Family Cottidae

 Size: To 14.6 inches; most caught from piers are between 10 and 12 inches.

 Habitat: Found in shallow-water areas, both oceanfront and in bays.
+Found from intertidal areas to a recorded depth of 636 feet.

 Piers: I have seen these caught at the Fort Baker Pier, Point Arena Pier (fairly frequently), Eureka Municipal Wharf and Citizens Dock (Crescent City).